Are you ready to discover your college program?

 Living or attending school within the "Copper State" makes you eligible for several scholarships for Arizona.
 Blanketed by arid desert heat in the Southwest, Arizona is the 14th most populous U.S. state with 6.8 million residents.
 Arizona's natural beauty attracts thousands of college students to study near the Grand Canyon, Saguaro National Park, and Monument Valley.
 Since the University of Arizona first opened in 1885, the state's higher education has blossomed to 28 public and 13 private colleges.
 Whether you prefer small technical schools like Brookline College or large research institutes like Northern Arizona University, there's a diverse learning landscape of top-notch options.
 In fact, the U.S. News ranked Arizona State University as the 61st best public university nationwide.
-Below we'll outline 15 scholarships available in Arizona to afford education at Universities and Colleges online or in person.
+Below we'll outline 5 scholarships available in Arizona to afford education at Universities and Colleges online or in person.

 The Arizona City/County Management Association (ACMA) offers the Charles A. Esser Memorial Scholarship for $2,000 each year.
 Applications are accepted from Arizona State University, Grand Canyon University, Northern Arizona University, and the University of Arizona graduate students until November 30th.
 Recipients of the merit- and need-based scholarship will also receive complimentary registration for the ACMA Winter Conference in Sedona.